Sleep Apnea Treatment Plano, TX

 Are snoring and sleep apnea serious?

 Snoring can be serious, both medically and socially.
 Snoring can disrupt marriages and cause sleepless nights for bed partners.
-Medically, snoring can be a precursor of obstructive sleep apnea that has been linked to heart failure, high blood pressure, and stroke.
-Often people with large necks, overweight, and large uvula and soft palate or nasal congestion can be more likely to die in their sleep as their heart disease advances since the heart is already compromised.
+Medically, snoring can be a precursor of obstructive sleep apnea that has links to heart failure, high blood pressure, and stroke.
+The risk of death is much higher for people with large necks, are overweight, and have large uvula and soft palate or nasal congestion.

 Doctors associate snoring with type II diabetes and a higher rate of heart disease in its own right.
 People with untreated obstructive sleep apnea suffer from daytime fatigue, sleepiness, and irritability.
 Additionally, they have higher rates of high blood pressure, heart disease, stroke, depression, and erectile dysfunction.

-Often people with severe untreated sleep apnea will fall asleep at a stoplight or dose off (micro-sleep) for a moment while driving, sometimes causing them to swerve or lose control of their car.
-The daytime fatigue associated with the lack of quality sleep can affect your job performance, memory loss, and ability to concentrate and make you irritable, affecting your relationships.
+People with severe untreated sleep apnea will fall asleep at a stoplight or dose off (micro-sleep) for a moment while driving.
+The daytime fatigue from the lack of quality sleep can affect your job performance, memory loss, and concentration.
+It can make you irritable, affecting your relationships as well.

 How many times a night do you wake up with sleep apnea?

 On average, OSA wakes patients 30 times per hour at night.
 OSA is extremely disruptive to sleep.
-If your breathing stops more than 5 times a night, then you may be classified as having Obstructive Sleep Apnea.
+If your breathing stops more than 5 times a night, then Obstructive Sleep Apnea will be your diagnosis.

 Is sleep apnea a disability?

-Sleep apnea is not classified as a disorder, according to the Social Security Administration.
-However, it used to be.
-There are some breathing disorders listed.
-If your sleep apnea meets the guidelines for any of the breathing disorders listed, you may qualify for disability benefits.
+The Social Security Administration does not classify sleep apnea as a disorder.
+However, it once was, and it still lists some breathing disorders.
+If your sleep apnea meets the guidelines for any of the breathing disorders, you may qualify for disability benefits.

 The main way to naturally prevent sleep apnea is to keep your body at a healthy weight.
 Obesity is one of the most common causes of sleep apnea.
 When you are overweight, it is more likely for your airways to be tight.